O.Henry Hotel and Green Valley Grill: Designed to Be Different

 The Guestroom Furniture

 All of our guestroom furniture was designed by Don Rives to carry through an elegant, eclectic, residential style, and provide our guests with comfort and convenience.
-The honeyed-pine armoire houses the 25-inch television, the microwave, the refrigerator, the ice bucket, and the glasses.
+The honeyed-pine armoire houses the 46-inch wide-screen television, the microwave, the refrigerator, the ice bucket, and the glasses.
 The bed, more a piece of furniture than a bed, has an extraordinary look and feel.
 In fact, in the first 60 days that we were open, we had over 20 requests from our guests regarding the source of the beds so they could buy them for their own homes.
 Our bed linens include a seersucker blanket cover that is laundered daily - no unhygienic bedspread at the O. Henry.
 The camel back sofa is a sleeper sofa, featuring a mechanism and mattress with built-in springs on the foldout bed that are the best the industry offers.
 The full-sized, walnut desk was inspired by a William IV library table.
 In summary, the furnishings are designed to make our guests feel they are in a friend’s gracious home.

 The Bathroom and Dressing Room

-Our glass-enclosed shower, with its Speakman showerhead, and custom Terrazzo receptor, is separate from a 5 1/2-foot long, 17-inch deep, cast iron soaking tub.
+Our glass-enclosed shower, with its Kohler showerhead, and custom Terrazzo receptor, is separate from a 5 1/2-foot long, 17-inch deep, cast iron soaking tub.
 Not only is the separation of tub and shower more comfortable, but this configuration eliminates the need for a shower curtain, which is always suspect when considering sanitation.
 The granite vanity with a porcelain sink and Moen faucets is 36 inches high for comfort while standing; whereas the separate granite vanity in the dressing room is 32 inches high, which is comfortable when using the dressing stool.
 The dressing room is a completely separate, private room that includes a built-in luggage rack, six open-front drawers, a closet with real hangers, and a safe for storing valuables.
 There are mirrors galore, including two that are full-length.

 Our Gracious Amenities